-- 108. The auditor should always perform a full risk assessment to identify risks of material misstatement arising in the specific context of the charity.
-Appendix 1 of this Practice Note provides a list of conditions and events that the auditor may wish to consider when identifying and assessing risks of material misstatement in the financial statements. - 109.
+- 108. The auditor performs risk assessment procedures to identify risks of material misstatement arising in the specific context of the charity.
+Appendix 1 of this Practice Note provides a list of conditions and events that the auditor may consider when identifying and assessing risks of material misstatement in the financial statements. - 109.
 In addition to the guidance in this Section, the auditor may wish to consult other Sections of this Practice Note in relation to the following areas: - Unusual business models (see Section ISA (UK) 315). - Significant estimates (see Section ISA (UK) 540). - Related parties (see Section ISA (UK) 550). - Going concern (see Section ISA (UK) 570).